syncfusion-content/reactjs-docs/ReactJS/ReportDesigner/Getting-Started.md

 **External Dependency - Code Mirror**

-In report deigner to edit the SQL queries with syntax highlighter need to refer the below code mirror scripts and themes.
+In report designer to edit the SQL queries with syntax highlighter need to refer the below code mirror scripts and themes.

 {% highlight html %}